4710EC

 Refer to 4710JS JET STREAM® MAX blown-in insulation, for areas where installing segment insulation is impractical.

-Include cross references to other sections where these contain related work.
+Include cross references only to other work sections where they include directly related work.

 1.2